10 Great Indoor Plants That Grow In Water | No Hydroponics Needed

 - Make sure you cut the leaf keeping at least 2 inches of the stem.

-- Place the stem in a bottle with water.
+- Place the stem in a bottle of water.

 - Pay attention to the bottle you choose, as it has to have a narrow neck to hold the stem upright and the leaf dry.